carlosaadames/OnPremise-DataPipeLine-Testing-Example/readme.md

 ---
 ## Airflow 3 Concepts — Chapter References

-The orchestration patterns in this repo (`config.py`, `pipeline.py`, `orchestrator.py`, `main.py`) line up with *Data Pipelines with Apache Airflow, Second Edition* (Manning) — fully revised for Airflow 3.
+The orchestration patterns in this repo (`config.py`, `pipeline.py`, `orchestrator.py`, `main.py`) lines up with *Data Pipelines with Apache Airflow, Second Edition* (Manning) — fully revised for Airflow 3.
 Use this as a jumping-off point if you want to go deeper on any pattern used here.

 ### Concepts already in use